imitelis/Full_Stack_Open_Exercises/part13/README.md

 At this point, the situations that require error handling by the application are creating a new blog and changing the number of likes on a blog.
 Make sure the error handler handles both of these appropriately.

-## Tasks 13.8.-13.12.
+## Exercises 13.8.-13.12.

-Task 13.8.
+### Exercise 13.8.

 Add support for users to the application.
 In addition to ID, users have the following fields:

-    name (string, must not be empty)
+  *  name (string, must not be empty)
-    username (string, must not be empty)
+  *  username (string, must not be empty)

-Unlike in the material, do not prevent Sequelize from creating timestamps created_at and updated_at for users
+Unlike in the material, do not prevent Sequelize from creating [timestamps](https://sequelize.org/master/manual/model-basics.html#timestamps) <em>created_at</em> and <em>updated_at</em> for users

 All users can have the same password as the material.
-You can also choose to properly implement passwords as in part 4.
+You can also choose to properly implement passwords as in [part 4](https://fullstackopen.com/en/part4/user_administration).

 Implement the following routes

-    POST api/users (adding a new user)
+  *  `POST api/users` (adding a new user)
-    GET api/users (listing all users)
+  *  `GET api/users` (listing all users)
-    PUT api/users/:username (changing a username, keep in mind that the parameter is not id but username)
+  *  `PUT api/users/:username` (changing a username, keep in mind that the parameter is not id but username)

-Make sure that the timestamps created_at and updated_at automatically set by Sequelize work correctly when creating a new user and changing a username.
+Make sure that the timestamps <em>created_at</em> and <em>updated_at</em> automatically set by Sequelize work correctly when creating a new user and changing a username.

-Exercise 13.9.
+### Exercise 13.9.

-Sequelize provides a set of pre-defined validations for the model fields, which it performs before storing the objects in the database.
+Sequelize provides a set of pre-defined [validations](https://sequelize.org/master/manual/validations-and-constraints.html) for the model fields, which it performs before storing the objects in the database.

 It's decided to change the user creation policy so that only a valid email address is valid as a username.
 Implement validation that verifies this issue during the creation of a user.